 How We Do It

-In the Education programme area, ASPA works to provide animal welfare education in schools, villages and to the public in Arusha municipality and rural districts.
+In the Education programme area, ASPA works to provide animal welfare education in schools, villages and to the public in Arusha region with its all districts.
 This is done through;

 Increasing public interest and debate on issues of animal welfare: